NINAnor/rare_species_detections/README.md

 ## Processing the data

-First we need to process the DCASE data (i.e. denoising, resampling ... and saving the data as numpy array).
-For this we can use:
+Because of the duration of the preprocessing, we save the preprocessed files as `numpy arrays`.
+This way we can experiment with the pipeline without constantly pre-processing the data.
+To facilitate the pre-processing step use:

 ```bash
 ./preprocess_data.sh /BASE/FOLDER